That's Amazing

-That's Amazing is an American YouTube channel run by brothers Thomas "Tommy" End (born January 14, 2001) and Matthew End (born September 11, 2003).
+That's Amazing is an American YouTube channel run by brothers Thomas "Tommy" End and Matthew End.
 Both from Whitefish Bay, Wisconsin, they primarily focus their content around trick shots, gaining virality in 2016 from their bottle flipping.

-Early life

-Thomas "Tommy" End was born on January 14, 2001, and Matthew End was born on September 11, 2003.
-Both were born in Whitefish Bay, Wisconsin to Jim and Laura End.
-They have five other siblings, Margaret "Maggie" (born January 16, 2002), Isabel (born 2007), Colin (born 2012), Owen (born 2015), and Hannah (born 2020) End.
-Colin and Owen have their own YouTube channel, Colin Amazing, with 12.1 million subscribers as of July 2025.
-Tommy and Matthew have both played soccer and basketball for amateur teams.
-Their oldest sister Maggie also has her own channel, Match Up, which has 382,000 subscribers as of July 2025, as does their middle sister Isabel, whose channel, Open House, has 119,000 subscribers as of July 2025.

-As of October 2024, Tommy End is engaged to his girlfriend, though further details are undisclosed.

 Career

 Tommy created the channel in 2012, originally to share videos he made about drawing and video games with his family.
 When bottle flipping became popular in 2016, Tommy and Matthew were inspired by Dude Perfect to upload their own video, going viral.
 The brothers were initially only allowed to film outside, but, following the success of their first video, took their filming in the house.

+Personal life

+Both were born in Whitefish Bay, Wisconsin to Jim and Laura End.
+They have five other siblings.
+Tommy and Matthew have both played soccer and basketball for amateur teams.

+In October 2024, Tommy became engaged to his girlfriend, and on July 20, 2026, he announced that he had gotten married.